Who has never started the year with new promises and new plans to keep? As the saying goes, new year, new life!

 - Want to improve my cardiovascular capacity

-- Want some arms larger
+- Want bigger arms

 Now, how can we turn goals into training goals?